Skip to main content

 openapi-to-mcp

-The openapi-to-mcp plugin enables APISIX to act as a bridge between OpenAPI specifications and MCP (Model Context Protocol) servers.
+The openapi-to-mcp plugin enables the gateway to act as a bridge between OpenAPI specifications and MCP (Model Context Protocol) servers.
 With this plugin, you can expose your existing OpenAPI-based services through an MCP interface, making them accessible to AI models and clients.

 The plugin works by converting your OpenAPI specification into the MCP format and serving it through an MCP server interface.
-Requests from AI clients are then proxied to your upstream services, with support for custom headers and Server-Sent Events (SSE) for real-time streaming responses.
+Requests from AI clients are then proxied to your upstream services, with support for custom headers and two transport methods for streaming responses: streamable HTTP and Server-Sent Events (SSE), allowing flexible and reliable real-time communication.

-The following diagram illustrates the interaction between the MCP client, APISIX, and an upstream OpenAPI service.
+The following diagram illustrates the interaction between the MCP client, API7 gateway, and an upstream OpenAPI service.
 The path and data are example values for demonstration.

 Examples